Customer & Community Building

 Customer education generally begins with onboarding or activation and continues throughout the customer journey, providing value and support along the way.
 Frequently, customer education is delivered via an online learning portal and covers “why, what, and how” topics, such as user stories and testimonials, best practices, step-by-step processes, and how-to demonstrations.
 For apps or software products, customer education may include in-app guides that demonstrate how to navigate through a product.

-Community education includes programming for adult enrichment, lifelong learning, earning a GED, English as a second language, citizenship, and more.
+In contrast, community education includes programming for adult enrichment and lifelong learning such as social responsibility, environmental awareness, DEI efforts, earning a GED, English as a second language, citizenship, and more.
 The delivery of this content comes in a variety of formats, including in the classroom, training videos, eLearning modules, and small group workshop activities.